 Injuries occurring at home cannot be treated by school personnel.
 First Aid is defined as immediate temporary care given in case of accident or sudden illness.
-First Aid will be given by the school nurse or nurse's assistant.
+First Aid will be given by the school nurse.
 Children should not be in school when they are ill or when they are not well enough to participate in class.
 Fever and vomiting should have subsided for at least 24 hours to prevent spread of infection.